2016-2017 fact sheet

 - Representatives from 87 medical schools

-- 80 to 100 Mayo Medical School students and 500 visiting student clerks rotating per year
+- 80 to 100 Mayo Clinic School of Medicine students and 500 visiting student clerks rotating per year

 - More than 2,200 staff physicians and scientists